AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 For example, you have a dataset for people’s ages, salaries and marital statuses, which will be used to predict if a person will default on a debt or not.
 If people with high salaries tend not to reveal their salaries, then removing all data points with a missing salary will introduce a bias in the build model.
 This will result in much less accurate performance of data mining tasks for people with high salaries.

 Another way to deal with the missing field data is to provide an estimate of this data- called imputation.
 Imputation using an average or a maximum across a field is a common method for dealing with data missingness.
-We should bear in mind, that an estimate is not precise, and a loss of accuracy may be introduced to the model because when with estimates there may be some noise and bias introduced as well.
+We should bear in mind that an estimate is not precise, and a loss of accuracy may be introduced to the model because when with estimates, there may be some noise and bias introduced as well.

 So, how should you estimate?
 An unbiased estimate would be the mean of the feature.
 Take the entire data for a field – vertically – and calculate the mean for it, replacing all the missing values with this mean.

-###Aggregation and summarisation
+### Aggregation and summarisation

 When you want to group by a specific field to apply some calculation or summarisation operations, aggregation and summarisation is used.
 This means the data is gathered and presented in a summarised format, for example, grouping a dataset by gender and apply a sum or mean of wages to see the differences or inequality between the wages per gender.

-###Discretion and binarisation
+### Discretion and binarisation

 These are standard techniques used to convert a continuous attribute which potentially has infinitely many possibilities to an attribute which has a confined number of possibilities.
 Often this is done to allow more efficient processing or to suit a classification or clustering task in hand.